ACL wildcard mask

 access-list 1 permit ip 10.10.10.0 0.0.0.255

 The wildcard mask in binary format is 00000000.00000000.00000000.11111111.
 Notice that the positions where there is a 1 is the last octet.
-Thus, the last octet of the 10.10.10.0 prefix can be any value.
+Thus, the last octet of the 10.10.10.0 prefix can be any value because we don't care about those.

 Note that the syntax doesn't require you to have a contiguous stream of ones or zeros.
 They can be mixed and matched.
 Thus, any value between 0.0.0.0 and 255.255.255.255 is accepted as the wildcard mask.

-However, almost all uses of wildcard masks tend to be in the format of contiguous zeros and then ones, thus it is rare that you will see a wildcard mask of any other format.
+However, almost all uses of wildcard masks tend to be in the format of contiguous zeroes and then ones, thus it is rare that you will see a wildcard mask of any other format.
 However, it is good to know that the Cisco IOS will not "catch" any errors that you may make in the way the wildcard mask is formed.

 This allows us to be able to create complex wildcard masks that can match various combinations of prefixes.